Some (but not all) of the vendors mentioned below are our affiliates.

-No surprise that Amazon is on the list because you can find almost everything on there.
+It’s no surprise Amazon is popular because you can find almost everything there.
 But how you buy a watch matters on Amazon, so always pay attention to the details.
 Here’s how it works:

-Not every brand has a page on Amazon, and not every watch is available to buy from a brand’s page, which means you need to turn to other sellers.
-This can be a minefield.
-To put it in Star Wars terms, you will never find a more wretched hive of scum and villainy.
-Of course, there are also a lot of good sellers there, which is why we recommend them.
+Not every brand has a page on Amazon and not every watch is available to buy from a brand’s page, which means you need to turn to other sellers.
 Always, always, always, look to see who the seller is on Amazon.
-In the right hand column, you can see who the seller is, and below the add to cart button, you can see the other sellers on Amazon.
+In the right-hand column, you can see who the seller is, and below the add to cart button, you can see the other sellers on Amazon.
 These are important things to check.

 For example, look at the listing for the Orient Bambino dress watch, a favorite in the inexpensive dress watch category.
-On the right hand side, just under the word “In Stock” it says “Ships from and sold by Amazon.com.”
-That’s good.
+On the right-hand side, just under the word “In Stock” it says who is the seller.
 If you scroll down and look under the “Buy Now” button you will see “Other Sellers on Amazon.”
 If other sellers are selling the watch, you can click on that to see if there is a more reputable dealer with a better price.
 In general, unless another seller is cheaper AND highly rated, always go with Amazon if Amazon is the seller.

 When you’re buying on Amazon, you should keep an eye out for: